Mario-paul/moonstone-theme/Moonstone/cinnamon/customize-readme.txt

  Teal: #5aaa9a
  */

- /* To customize panel color / transparency, edit the following: */ .panel-top, .panel-bottom, .panel-left, .panel-right {
+ /* To customize element colors and/or transparency, edit the rgba() values.
+ The values are rgba(red, green, blue, transparency).
+Colors go from 0 to 255, 0 being black and 255 being full.
+Transparency is any number from 0 to 1, 0 being fully transparent, 0.5 half transparent, and 1 being fully opaque.
+ */

+ .panel-top, .panel-bottom, .panel-left, .panel-right {
     background-color: rgba(46, 46, 46, 0.59); /* panel bg color & alpha */
     }